priti2502/CakeShopApplication/README.md

 ## Features

 - **Responsive Design:** Utilizes Bootstrap to ensure the app looks great on all devices.
-- **Home Page:** Welcomes visitors with a brief introduction and a call to action.
+- **Hero Section:** Welcomes visitors with a brief introduction and a call to action.
 - **Products Section:** Displays a variety of cakes with images.
 - **About Us Section:** Provides information about the shop.
 - **Contact Form:** Allows customers to send inquiries.